CATALOG • 2010-2011

 CHE 348 Forensic Molecular Biology 4 credits

-CHE 349 Professional Issues in Forensic Science 3 credits
+CHE 349 Professional Issues in Forensic Science 3

 BIO 121 Principles of Biology I 4 credits